Find Schools

 The states with the most job growth for New Accounts Clerk are Utah, Iowa, and Texas.
 Watch out if you plan on working in Illinois, Wyoming, or Colorado.
 These states have the worst job growth for this type of profession.

-Salary for a New Accounts Clerk
+New Accounts Clerk Salary

-The typical yearly salary for New Accounts Clerks is somewhere between $26,460 and $50,100.
+The salary for New Accounts Clerks ranges between about $26,460 and $50,100 a year.

 undefined